arka-siuu/Educathon_localhost/README.md

 The EdTech industry treats students like data.
 We treat them like humans.
 **Localhost** built *Shiksha Saathi* — a cognitive learning partner with three synced capabilities:

-1. **Create-to-Learn Engine** — turn hand-drawn diagrams into broadcast-quality animations in real time.
+- **Create-to-Learn Engine** — turn hand-drawn diagrams into broadcast-quality animations in real time.

-2. **Cognitive Feedback Loop** — a multimodal, empathetic AI mentor that senses boredom, anxiety, confusion and responds supportively.
+- **Cognitive Feedback Loop** — a multimodal, empathetic AI mentor that senses boredom, anxiety, confusion and responds supportively.

-3. **24/7 Audio Mentor** — multilingual, AI-generated doubt-clearance audio you can use offline or while away from the screen.
+- **24/7 Audio Mentor** — multilingual, AI-generated doubt-clearance audio you can use offline or while away from the screen.

-4. **Realtime drawing to animate** -
+- **Realtime Drawing-to-Animation** — instantly converts your live sketches into dynamic, interactive visualizations as you draw.

-5. "Thakumar Jhuli AI AVATAR
+- **Thakumar Jhuli AI Avatar** — an immersive Bengali folklore storyteller that narrates lessons in the warm, culturally rooted voice and style of *Thakumar Jhuli*, making learning emotionally rich and locally relatable.

 We replace one-way content libraries with an active, emotionally intelligent learning partner.